-As stated above, the site of the project and the field research area is not located within any of the 230 most important bat refuges in Greece according to the LIFE GRECABATS project.
-The closest one is located at more than 20 km.
-More specifically, the closest corresponding site is located at an average distance (in a straight line) of 20.95 km south-southeast of the project site and is the site 'Dadia Mines' (Map 107).
+As stated, the site of the project and the field research area are not located within any of the 230 most important bat refuges in Greece according to the LIFE GRECABATS project.
+The nearest one is located at more than 19 km.
+More specifically, the nearest corresponding site is located at an average distance (straight line) of 19.04 km south-southeast of the project site and is the site 'Dadia Mines' (Map 107).

-Inventory of Annex I species of avifauna of the government ministerial decision (G.M.D) H.II.
-37338/1807/E.103 (B' 1495), as well as other migratory bird species with a significant presence in the Natura 2000 site, as to their conservation status and their isolation (if they are in a SPA).
+Inventory of Annex I bird species of the GMD.
+H.Π.
+37338/1807/E.103 (B. 1495), as well as other migratory bird species with a significant presence in the Natura 2000 site, regarding their conservation status and their isolation (if they are in a SPA).

-As already mentioned, the site of the project under consideration is located within a Natura 2000 network area designated as a SPA.
-The avifauna in the study area recorded during the field research is presented in Table 19 below:
+As already mentioned, the site of the considered project is located within a Natura 2000 site designated as a SPA.
+The avifauna in the study area recorded during the field survey is presented in Table 19 below: